 For instance, let's say you want your remote employees to learn how to use new software.
 If your goal is to ensure that your employees are productive while using the software, you need to create remote training focused on their needs.

 Ensure that you plan to teach them how to use the software effectively and efficiently.
 You can also provide tips and tricks on how to get the most out of the software.
+It's also important to take care of some tedious yet crucial aspects of employee training, such as compliance training.
+Employees should know the ins and outs of regulations in their job.
+For this, they can take advantage of compliance software with employee training and development features.

 You state a clear and concise objective by drawing out a good plan.
 Your remote training will be ineffective without a clear goal, and your employees won't be motivated to complete it.